Picture credit: Planet One Images/UCG/Universal Images Group via Getty Images

 The imposition of Inheritance Tax on farms worth over £1 million has been one of the most controversial policies in the budget.
 Social media is awash with farming families reacting with dismay about how they will have to sell up.
 Cotswold farmer and motoring journalist, Jeremy Clarkson, said he “literally daren’t comment” at the news, and the National Farmers Union is planning a march on London for mid-November.

-British farmers do not have the same political weight that their counterparts do in France, for example; they face a tax hike that will take in around £500 million a year, though its supporters say it reduces a market distortion.
+It is unclear if these demonstrations will succeed.
+British farmers do not have the same political weight that their counterparts do in France, for example.
+The tax hike on farms is expected to take in around £500 million a year.
+Its supporters say it reduces a market distortion, and reduces the likelihood of tax avoidance.
 In a narrow sense, it does, but the distortion could also be reduced by scrapping Inheritance Tax altogether.
 It is, after all, one of the most unpopular taxes nationwide, which many believe to be inherently unfair, and — according to a recent paper by the Adam Smith Institute — also encourages poor and unproductive investment decisions.

 Its expansion to farms worth £1m tells us a number of things about the attitude of our country’s new Establishment.
 First, that it can extract money wherever it wants; second, that it truly believes that private enterprise should be dictated to by the state.